Arthur Koestler (book)

 Arthur Koestler is a book by Mark Levene about the life and work of Hungarian-British writer Arthur Koestler.
-The book was in published in 1984, one year after Koestler's suicide.
-The book is divided into seven main chapters, of which the first of is a biography and the other six critical essays on each of Koestler's six novels, his stories and his play Twilight Bar.
+The book was published in 1984, one year after Koestler's suicide.
+Until 2021, it was the only published monograph on Koestler's fiction.

+The book is divided into seven main chapters, of which the first is a biography and the other six critical essays on each of Koestler's six novels, his stories and his play Twilight Bar.

+The book functions as an introduction to Koestler's work, outlining plots and characters and identifying major thematic and structural questions.
+It presents Koestler as a committed intellectual, whether as a communist, anticommunist, Zionist, or student of the scientific mind.

-The book, which measures 200 mm x 120 mm (small format) was published by Frederick Ungar Publishing Co. in New York, 1984, and by Oswald Wolff (Publishers) in London, 1985, ISBN 0-85496-086-4 (cloth); ISBN 0-85496-089-9 (paperback).
+The book was published by Frederick Ungar Publishing Co. in New York, 1984, and by Oswald Wolff (Publishers) in London, 1985, ISBN 0-85496-086-4 (cloth); ISBN 0-85496-089-9 (paperback).